Inside: To the mother feeling like a failure, you have the God of the known and unknown universe on your side, in Him, there is no failure.

 You and I both could use a lot of words to describe myself and they would fit accordingly.
 Mothers do not run away.
 For fifteen years, I have kept this secret.
 By those who found out, I have been mocked, judged, cursed, and left to drown in my shameful sin.

-Asked to define my life in one word, I would say, “failure.”
+Asked to define my life in one word, I would say, “feeling like a failure.”
 That one little word, heavy with weight, set the standard for my life and permeated every fiber of my being.
 I allowed failure to pull me down and drown me under the waters of anxiety, depression, and fear.

 Then God said “enough!”